Warranty Claims Processing and Management BPO: The 2026 Retail Guide

 According to Statista, the average appliance warranty claim costs retailers between $180 and $400, depending on category and region.

-Retailers using warranty claims BPO models report fewer escalations because outsourced teams are equipped to coordinate service logistics, manage field technician networks, and provide proactive updates—something most in-house teams struggle to scale.
+Retailers using warranty-claims BPO models report fewer escalations because outsourced teams are equipped to coordinate service logistics, manage field-technician networks, and provide proactive updates—something most in-house teams struggle to scale.

 Home improvement brands face a different challenge altogether: contextual complexity.